jameshibbard/dad-joke-chrome-extension/README.md

 ## Installation Steps (if applicable)

-1. Clone repo
+1. Clone repo.
-2. Run `npm install`
+2. Run `npm install`.
 3. Build the extension for development using `npm run watch:dev` or production using `npm run build`.
 4. To install the extension in Chrome, open `chrome://extensions/` in the browser, activate _Developer mode_ using the toggle in the top right hand corner of the page, click _Load unpacked_ and select to `dad-joke-chrome-extension/dist`.
-5. Open a new tab in Chrome to get hit with a joke
+5. Open a new tab in Chrome to get hit with a joke.

 ## License

-SitePoint's code archives and code examples are licensed under the MIT license.

 Copyright © 2018 James Hibbard